Citadel-Station-13/Citadel-Station-13-RP/tgui/docs/component-reference.md

 Elements, like text and images, should be placed in them in a way that clearly indicates hierarchy.

+Known bugs:

+- Scrollbars are broken.
+If you need one, put it on the parent window.

 Section can also be titled to clearly define its purpose.

 ```jsx